dariawinnicka/hotel-manager-clone/README.md

 Currently, this project includes:

-- **Navigation Bar**: The navigation bar exemplifies responsiveness with integrated Hotel Manager branding and essential links to company functions like "Company", "Log in", and "Demo".
-It also prominently features social media icons for seamless user engagement.
+- **Navigation Bar**: Exemplifies superior responsiveness, incorporating Hotel Manager branding alongside critical links.
+Additionally, it features social media icons for enhanced user interaction.
-- **Header**: Positioned at the forefront, the header section introduces the Hotel Manager platform with a bold visual hierarchy, emphasizing its comprehensive suite of integrated tools designed to optimize modern hotel management.
-A prominent "Book a demo" call-to-action invites immediate exploration.
+- **Header**: Positioned to capture immediate attention, the header introduces the Hotel Manager platform with a commanding visual hierarchy.
+It highlights the platform's extensive suite of integrated tools designed to streamline modern hotel management.
+A strategically placed "Book a demo" call-to-action invites prompt engagement.
-- **Sub Header**: Highlighting its integrated functionality, the sub-header underscores the platform's capability to tailor solutions for hotel operations.
-It emphasises tools aimed at enhancing operational efficiency and guest satisfaction.
+- **Sub Header**: Underlines the platform's integrated capabilities, focusing on its capacity to customise solutions for hotel operations.
+It accentuates tools designed to optimise operational efficiency and elevate guest satisfaction.
-- **Body**: Featuring dynamic scroll-based animations, the body section vividly showcases the software and website interfaces, effectively captivating users.
+- **Body**: Utilises dynamic scroll-based animations to effectively showcase the software and website interfaces, thereby engaging users with an interactive experience.
+- **Footer**: Provides supplementary navigation options and pertinent information, including a disclosure of the trading name and the legal entity.
+- **Cookie Bar**: Delivers comprehensive information on cookie usage, including options for managing cookie settings and choices to accept or decline cookies.
+It features detailed sections on cookie management and a summary of the specific cookies employed.

 ## Technologies